-check_subexpressions(group, equations,) Checks the subexpressions in the equations and raises an error if a subexpression refers to stateful functions without being marked as "constant over dt".
+check_subexpressions(group, equations,) Checks the subexpressions in the equations and raises an error if a subexpression refers to stateful functions without being marked as "constant over dt". without being marked as constant over at .

 check_subexpressions function

 (Shortest import: from brian2.equations.equations import check_subexpressions)